Jon Kitna: 2008 season

 Kitna suffered a back injury in the fourth game of the season and was placed on the injured reserve list on October 14.
 The Lions became the first NFL team to finish a season with no wins and 16 losses.

-He passed Charlie Batch for the eighth place on Detroit’s all-time passing list with 9,034 yards.
+He passed Charlie Batch for the eighth place on Detroit's all-time passing list with 9,034 yards.
 He finished with 68-of-120 (56.7%) for 758 yards and 5 touchdowns.

 On February 28, 2009, he was traded to the Dallas Cowboys in exchange for cornerback Anthony Henry.

 Dallas Cowboys

-In 2009, the Cowboys acquired Kitna to improve their backup quarterback situation, after Brad Johnson had a 1-2 record, including a 35-14 loss against the New York Giants when Tony Romo was injured during the previous season.
+In 2009, the Cowboys acquired Kitna to improve their backup quarterback situation, after Brad Johnson had a 1–2 record, including a 35–14 loss against the New York Giants when Tony Romo was injured during the previous season.
 Kitna did not play a single down for the Cowboys in the regular season.

 In 2010, Kitna remained idle until October 25, when Romo suffered a broken clavicle against the New York Giants and was later placed on the injured reserve list on December 21.
-Kitna ended up suffering an abdominal injury against the Arizona Cardinals on December 25, and was replaced with second-year quarterback Stephen McGee for the rest of the season.
-Kitna played well in relief of Romo throwing for 2,365 yards, 16 touchdowns and 12 interceptions in the 9 games he started, compiling a 4-5 record and a career-high 88.9 passer rating in the process.
+Kitna ended up suffering an abdominal injury against the Arizona Cardinals on Christmas Day, and was replaced with second-year quarterback Stephen McGee for the rest of the season.
+Kitna played well in relief of Romo throwing for 2,365 yards, 16 touchdowns and 12 interceptions in the 9 games he started, compiling a 4–5 record and a career-high 88.9 passer rating in the process.

 In 2011, he suffered a herniated disk problem in training camp that limited him to only 3 games.
-In his last action, he took the last snap on a 44-7 victory over the Buffalo Bills on November 13.
+In his last action, he took the last snap on a 44–7 victory over the Buffalo Bills on November 13.
 He couldn't play the rest of the season because his back condition never improved.
 He was placed on the injured reserve list on December 14.
 McGee was promoted to backup quarterback in his place.
 The injury forced him to announce his retirement from the NFL on January 12, 2012.

 On Christmas Eve, 2013, Kitna was called out of retirement to serve as an emergency back-up behind quarterback Kyle Orton, for the season finale against the Philadelphia Eagles, following a back injury to Romo.
 He donated his game salary ($55,294 before taxes) to the Lincoln High School Booster Club.